Inflectra/rapise-documentation/docs/Manuals/kb.md

 !!! note ""
     We update this list regularly.
 For the most recent list of KBs please navigate to [Inflectra Knowledge Base](https://www.inflectra.com/Support/KnowledgeBase/rapise/List.aspx)

-### <a onclick="return RegisterKbClick('KB608', 'What `Blocked` status means for a Test Run')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB608.aspx">KB608</a> What `Blocked` status means for a Test Run
+### <a onclick="return RegisterKbClick('KB608', 'What Blocked status means for a Test Run')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB608.aspx">KB608</a> What Blocked status means for a Test Run

 When you run a test with Spira (via RapiseLauncher) you may get a `Blocked` status for a test run.
-It is displayed in the Test Runs view and Test Sets view both in Spira and Spira Dahboard in Rapise.
+It is displayed in the Test Runs view and Test Sets view both in Spira and Spira Dashboard in Rapise.

 ### <a onclick="return RegisterKbClick('KB603', 'The 2021 release wave 2 for Dynamics 365 for Sales')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB603.aspx">KB603</a> The 2021 release wave 2 for Dynamics 365 for Sales